Discrete connections on principal bundles: the Discrete Atiyah Sequence: Some Background

-While the Atiyah sequence~\eqref{eq:atiyah_sequence-def} is a sequence of vector bundles or, even, of Lie algebroids over $Q/\SG$, so that notions as exactness or being split have a well defined meaning, the discrete Atiyah sequence~\eqref{eq:discrete_atiyah_sequence-def} is a sequence of fiber bundles or, as we will discuss later, of Lie groupoids: in both cases, the categorical notions mentioned above are not available.
-The study of the discrete Atiyah sequences in these two contexts and their relationship to discrete connections and their curvature are the subject of this paper.
+While the Atiyah sequence~\eqref{eq:atiyah_sequence-def} is a sequence of vector bundles or, even, of Lie algebroids over $\PBbase$, so that notions as exactness or being split have a well defined meaning, the DAS~\eqref{eq:discrete_atiyah_sequence-def} is a sequence of fiber bundles or, as we will discuss later, of Lie groupoids: in both cases, the categorical notions mentioned above are not available.
+The study of the DAS in these two contexts and its relationship to discrete connections and their curvature are the subject of this paper.